bioglaze/breakout/README.md

 breakout
 ========

-A simple breakout game written in D
+A simple breakout game written in D. Not yet playable.
+Contains Derelict libraries compiled for OS X.